alessia-corica/LAB1_Kunitz_project/README.md

 # LAB1_Kunitz_project
 ## Overview
-This project aims to build and evaluate profile Hidden Markov Models (HMMs) to identify the Kunitz-type protease inhibitor domain in protein sequences (Pfam ID: PF00014).
-The Kunitz domain is a small, structurally conserved domain involved in protease inhibition and found in a wide range of proteins.\
+This project aims to identify Kunitz-type protease inhibitor domains by building a structure-informed profile Hidden Markov Model (HMM).
+The Kunitz domain is a highly conserved structural motif involved in the inhibition of serine proteases, and it appears across diverse species and protein architectures.
+By leveraging structural information from experimentally resolved proteins, the model is designed to capture key functional and conserved features of this domain.\
-The model is based on a structure-derived multiple alignment of representative domains from the Protein Data Bank (PDB), aligned using PDBeFold and trained with HMMER.\
+The objective of this study was to build a profile HMM trained on experimentally resolved structures of proteins annotated with the PF00014 domain.
+The alignment was derived from multiple structure superposition, aiming to preserve key functional and structural features (e.g., disulfide bridges).
+After training the model with HMMER, we tested it against curated positive and negative sets from UniProt/SwissProt.
+Final evaluation was performed using Matthews Correlation Coefficient (MCC), accuracy, precision, recall, and ROC analysis.\
-Model performance was assessed through 5-fold cross-validation on curated positive and negative datasets, demonstrating excellent predictive accuracy.
+Misclassifications were further investigated through structural alignment using ChimeraX.

 The work was carried out as part of the Laboratory of Bioinformatics 1 course during the MSc in Bioinformatics at the University of Bologna.